 From I-5 at Bellingham turn east at Exit 255 onto the Mount Baker Highway.
 Turn north about 13 miles east of Glacier Ranger Station, road#3065, immediately after the maintenance sheds.
 There should be a sign on this road to Tomyhoi Lake.
 The maintained road ends at the Tomyhoi Lake trailhead about 4.5 miles, but if you have a high clearance vehicle you can continue another 2.5 miles to the Twin Lakes parking area.
-Otherwise, park your car at the Tomyhoi Lake Tailhead and enjoy the scenery.
-You will need a Trail head parking pass at either parking area, which can be purchase at the Glacier Ranger Station, inside or machine outside.
+Otherwise, park your car at the Tomyhoi Lake Trailhead and enjoy the scenery.
+You will need a Trailhead parking pass at either parking area, which can be purchased at the Glacier Ranger Station, inside or machine outside.

 The road from Mt.
 Baker highway is not plowed in winter.
 People do ski and snowshoe to the Winchester Moutain Lookout above the Twin Lakes.

 I would estimate May into November, depending on snow conditions and road maintenance.
 We climbed it November 2nd, 2002.
 However, we did travel some on light snow and daylight is short, so we did come out with headlamps.

 Camping at Twin Lakes, you can get to this point in a decent high clearance car.
 High Pass would be a very scenic place to spend the night, approximately two miles from Twin Lakes.